Happy Valley Foundation

 History

-The Happy Valley Foundation was established in 1927 by Dr. Annie Besant, one of the great women of the 20th Century.
+Happy Valley Foundation was established in 1927 by Dr. Annie Besant, one of the great women of the 20th Century.
 Dr. Besant, president of the worldwide Theosophical Society for more than twenty-five years, was a renowned social activist who generated significant social and humanitarian reforms in Britain and lent strong support to India’s independence movement.

 In 1926, on a journey to the Ojai Valley with J. Krishnamurti, D. Rajagopal, Rosalind Williams (Rajagopal), and Fritz Kunz, Annie Besant visited a vast area of pristine land.
 She envisioned this site as a place to establish an educational center that would nurture spiritual, artistic and intellectual growth as well as physical and mental well-being.
 She also knew that sustainable worldwide improvement in the human condition begins with the individual.
 In 1927, she raised funds to secure nearly 500 acres in the Upper Ojai Valley.
 She appointed trustees to further her vision of a non-sectarian foundation, "without distinction of race, creed, sex, caste or color," that she named Happy Valley Foundation